ICIMS: Acquisitions

-In 2019, iCIMS purchased Jibe for an undisclosed amount.
+In 2019, ICIMS purchased Jibe for an undisclosed amount.

-iCIMS acquired Dublin, Ireland-based Opening.io in May 2020.
+ICIMS acquired Dublin, Ireland-based Opening.io in May 2020.
 In November of that year, EasyRecrue was purchased, and a month later, in December, the company acquired Altru for a reported $60 million.

 In 2022, the company acquired SkillSurvey and Candidate.ID.

+In 2025, the company acquired Apli Inc for an undisclosed amount.